ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 When you're ready, hit the "Apply" button at the bottom of the left column.

-To create a burst of stars when a big one is collected, open the template `Star`, navigate to the "On Destroy" tab and write a line `ct.emitters.fire('StarBurst', this.x, this.y);`.
+To create a burst of stars when a big one is collected, open the template `Star`, add the "Destruction" event and write a line `ct.emitters.fire('StarBurst', this.x, this.y);`.
 Ta-da!

 ::: tip
 Here we read the position of the star (`this.x, this.y`) and tell to spawn an effect `StarBurst`.